Jim Creighton: Professionalism

 During this era of baseball, the game was an amateur sport, and clubs served as social organizations with sporting activities rather than as strictly sports alliances.
 Creighton was described as principled, unassuming, and gentlemanly — traits considered ideal during the amateur era.
 However, rumors circulated that clubs had started paying exceptional players in an under-the-table manner.
-Clubs would hire the player ostensibly for a position of responsibility within their administration, or the player would be given a sinecure in a municipal department, with the understanding that there were no actual duties required beyond playing for the sports team.
+Clubs would hire the player ostensibly for a position of responsibility within their administration, or the player would be given a sinecure in a municipal department, with the understanding that there were no actual duties required beyond playing for the sports club.

-In 1860, the Excelsior Club lured Creighton, along with teammates George Flanley and the brothers Asa and Henry Brainard.
+In 1860, the Excelsior Club lured Creighton, along with teammates George Flanley and the brothers Asa and Henry Brainard, from the Stars.
 All but Henry Brainard were quietly paid a salary, with Creighton earning $500, thus making these men some of the earliest "professional" baseball players.

-After winning the National Association championship in 1860, Creighton and Asa Brainard jumped from the Excelsior Club to the Atlantic Club of Brooklyn.
-This move lasted only three weeks, and without having played any games, both players returned to the Excelsiors.
-While the practice of pay-for-play unofficially spread throughout baseball in the coming years, open professionalism didn't begin until the 1869 season, when the Cincinnati Red Stockings paid a salary to each member of the team.
+In September 1862, rumors circulated that Creighton and teammates George Flanley and Asa Brainard were jumping from the Excelsior Club to the Atlantic Club of Brooklyn.
+After three weeks of speculation, and without any of these men having played in a game for the Atlantic, they returned to the field for the Excelsiors.

+Creighton biographer Thomas Gilbert points out that three of the preeminent pitchers of the amateur era, Jim Creighton, Asa Brainard, and Arthur "Candy" Cummings, were all mentored and caught by one man, Excelsior veteran catcher Joseph "Joe" Leggett.
+While acknowledging that Leggett was an exceptionally talented catcher and developer of pitching talent, Gilbert has chronicled countless misdeeds by Leggett, who was a compulsive gambler, including the likely throwing of the 1860 National Association championship series between the Excelsior and the Brooklyn Atlantic.